I am I Don Quixote…The Lord of La Mancha…My Destiny Calls and I Go!

 And if you’ve never heard Brian Stokes Mitchell sing The Impossible Dream, well…you simply must.
 It will definitely be worth a few minutes of your time.

 But I digress.
-I’ve also shared those words (about theatre telling us secrets about ourselves) when I’ve been performing myself.
-I’ve noticed they loosen audiences up and help them enter another world, the world of imagination.
+I’ve also shared those words (about theatre telling us secrets about ourselves) with others during workshops and performances.
+I’ve noticed they loosen people up and help them enter another world, the world of imagination.

 Which is where Man of La Mancha slyly takes us.